-Ulcerative Colitis (UC) is an inflammatory bowel disease that causes inflammation and ulcers along the lining of the colon and rectum.
-Symptoms of ulcerative colitis vary from person to person.
-But because this disease affects the colon and rectum, bowel problems such as bloody stools or diarrhea are a primary symptom.
+Ulcerative colitis (UC) is a chronic inflammatory bowel disease that causes inflammation and ulcers along the lining of the colon and rectum.

 - bloody stools that may be bright red, pink, or tarry